How are modification orders made?

 Limmerhill Road Field application - background documents

-Read the Notice of an application for the registration of Limmerhill Road as a Town or Village Green (PDF document) and supporting documents below.
+Read the Notice of an application for the registration of Limmerhill Road as a Town or Village Green (PDF document).

-For more details about the Limmerhill Road Field application email email@example.com.
+For more details about the Limmerhill Road Field application and to see supporting documents email firstname.lastname@example.org.